Reference Date: 23-September-2013

 FOOD SECURITY SNAPSHOT

-Food prices are stable and below average, but food security remains critical for pastoralists and poor urban households
+Food security remains critical for pastoralists in the south-east and for most poor urban households

-The number of people in need of humanitarian assistance is estimated at about 70 000 people, nearly.8 percent of the population.
-These vulnerable people are mainly concentrated in rural areas of Ali Sabieh, Arta, Dikhil, Obock and Tadjourah districts that have been affected by several consecutive failed rainy seasons, with significant reduction in herds size and limited availability of milk.
-Food aid is the main source of nutrition in these areas, covering between 50 and 70 percent of local needs.
+The number of people in need of humanitarian assistance is estimated at about 70 000, nearly 8 percent of the population.
+Most households affected by severe and moderate food insecurity are concentrated in rural areas of Ali Sabieh, Dikhil and Obock districts.
+High levels of food insecurity are mainly associated with low income, limited job opportunities, high food prices and several consecutive failed rainy seasons.
+Food aid is often the main source of nutrition for poor households, covering between 50 and 70 percent of their needs.
 Food security conditions are also precarious for poor urban dwellers in and around Djibouti Ville, where unemployment rate is estimated at about 46 percent.
-In addition, about 26 000 people, mainly from Somalia, are hosted in refugee camps and are highly food insecure.
+In addition, about 23 000 people, mainly from Somalia, are hosted in refugee camps and are highly food insecure.